Websret/InnowiseGroupAssignments/README.md

 Logic files should contain PHP code only.
 Use separate CSS files for styles.
 You must also create either a database dump or write sids/migrations

+This application was developed using PHP 8.1, used to start nginx